🇪🇸

 Can I renew the visa?

 Yes.
-The initial visa is valid for 1 year.
-You can renew for up to 3 years total.
-After 3 years, you transition to a standard residence permit.
+The initial visa is valid for 1 year and can be renewed for up to 3 years total.
 Renewal requires demonstrating that you still meet the income, insurance, and remote work requirements.

 Still have questions?